martinezjosei/weather-app-springboot/README.md

  - Tests: I included unit tests for key components only.
  - CI/CD pipeline or Dockerization: I kept it local, though containerizing and deploying via GitHub Actions or similar would be standard in a real project.
  - Documentation: I included basic comments and a README, but would normally add OpenAPI (Swagger) documentation for the API interface.
+ - I include a nice diagram based on the UML specification.
  - Add a proper interface-based abstraction layer for the weather providers, with a registry/factory pattern so that new providers could be swapped in without changing controller logic.
  - Introduce Resilience4j to handle retries, fallbacks, timeouts, and circuit breakers around external API calls.
  - Add logging and metrics (via SLF4J + Micrometer) for observability.